venerdi2/mainline/README.md

 **\[ Exit \]** - order pizza

-(1) The currently running kernel and any locked kernels are protected and ignoreded.
+(1) The currently running kernel and any locked kernels are protected and ignored.

 ## Notes
 Clicking on the Notes field allows to attach arbitrary text to a kernel.